 At the end of each fall and spring semester, performance examinations are held in every applied area.
 All students, majors and non-majors alike, taking private applied lessons for credit must perform before representatives of the performance faculty in their applied area.
 Repertory requirements vary for the number of credit hours taken and the applied area of study.
 There are no scheduled juries during summer sessions, though instructors will endeavor to schedule jury meetings for their students.
 Students are encouraged to inquire about jury requirements from their instructor well in advance.
-Juries for each semester are scheduled usually at the beginning of the semester.
+Juries for each semester are scheduled usually held during exam week.